Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Classical Network Revenue Management Model Preliminaries

-Although our work does not require adherence to a specific model, for ease of exposition, we present the classical \emph{network revenue management model}\footnote{There is a special case where the decision-maker only has one type of resource, and the special model is called as \emph{single-leg revenue management}.}.
-In the main text, we will operate under the assumption that all algorithms are applied to this classical model.
+{ For ease of exposition, we present the classical \emph{network revenue management model}\footnote{There is also a special case where the decision-maker only has one type of resource, and the special model is called as \emph{single-leg revenue management}.}.
+In the main text, we will operate under the assumption that all algorithms are applied to this classical model. } Next, we review the classical network revenue management model.

 In classical network revenue management, there are $L$ types of indivisible resources, each with a capacity of $m_j, j \in [L]$.
 All capacities $m_j, \forall j \in [L]$, scale consistently, i.e., there exist constants $q_j$ for every $j \in [L]$ such that $m_j=q_j m$.
 There is a total of $T$ ---where $T$ is also scaling with $m$--- customers, arriving one by one.
 There are $n$ customer types.
 When a customer of type $i \in [n]$ arrives, they may request multiple units from several resource types $j$; we denote this as $A_{ij}$.
 Matrix $\A \in \bbR_{+}^{n \times L}$ is called the \emph{demand} matrix.
 Without loss of generality, we assume that $A_{ij} \leq \bar a$.
 When a type $i$ customer arrives in the system, the decision-maker has two choices: either accept the customer, allocate $A_{ij}$ units of resource $j$, and earn $r_i$ in revenue, where $r_i$ are known constants; or decline the customer's request.
 The primary objective is to \emph{maximize cumulative revenue}.